 The plus side, is that it is a fairly easy to apply option because let’s face it, our kitties are not always happy about such things.

 Check the coat for fine looking black specs, which are almost powder like.
+On kitty's tummy is where the specs can be seen easily.
 These specks are flea droppings also often referred to as flea dirt.
 Try rubbing between your fingertips.
-If it shows a darkish red colour, that is digested blood.
+If it shows a darkish red color, that is digested blood.

 Not nice, goodbye fleas!